The continent of Europe holds dozens of the most popular travel destinations in the world.

 31. Amsterdam, The Netherlands

-I lived in Amsterdam when I went on exchange there as a university student in 2014 and the best things to do were walk along the canals, sit at outdoor cafes and participate in city life to the fullest.
+I lived in Amsterdam when I went on exchange there as a university student in 2014, and the best things to do were walking along the canals, sitting at outdoor cafes, and participating in city life to the fullest.
 It’s the best way to feel like a local!

 Recommended by Riana from Teaspoon of Adventure

-There’s also the added bonus that you are more likely to see puffins, colourful fields of lupins and its the best season for whale watching!
+There’s also the bonus that you are more likely to see puffins, colorful fields of lupins, and it’s the best season for whale watching!

 I’d recommend you allow at least a week but longer if possible to see Iceland this summer.

 Venice is a complex destination, with over 20 million visitors a year and a dense urban maze of streets.

 If you want to have a unique experience, many lesser-known yet beautiful places allow you to explore more of Venice’s unique history and heritage.

 If you plan to travel next summer, get a day-ticket ferry and go on a boat tour of the smaller islands on the Venetian lagoons like Sant’Erasmo, Lazzaretto, and La Certosa, to name a few.

 You can visit old archaeological sites, ancient churches and also go on a naturalistic exploration tour, either on foot or by bike, and enjoy a day-beach.